Frequently Asked Questions

 Ripcord’s service focuses on 4 core things:

-- Making those records instantly accessible for you 24/7 via our online platform
+- Making those records accessible for you 24/7 via our records management platform, Ripcord Canopy.

-- Leveraging artificial intelligence to streamline and simplify your digital records management practices
+- Streamline and simplify your digital records management practices.

-- Integrating those records with the enterprise software systems you already use, like Oracle, Netsuite, SAP, etc.
+- Integrating those records with the enterprise software systems you already use.

 What does digitizing mean?